Starting to Get Rid of Clover

-Correct Soil pH: When we find a lawn loaded with clover, we find low soil pH the majority of times.
-Clover can adapt to all sorts of soil pH, but lawns prefer a soil pH that is fairly neutral, around 6.5-7.0.
+When we find a lawn loaded with clover, we find low soil pH the majority of times.
+Clover can adapt to all sorts of soil pH.
+Your lawn prefers a soil pH that is fairly neutral, around 6.5-7.0.
 Taking a soil test for your lawn and adding limestone to address this deficiency will help your lawn to grow thicker, creating more competition for the clover.

-Spray Clover with Herbicide: Liquid selective broadleaf weed control will work very well to address clover.
-Weed controls for clover that are available to the average consumer aren’t always effective, particularly in the instance of granular weed control products.
+Liquid selective broadleaf weed control will work very well to address clover.
+Weed controls for clover that are available to the average consumer aren’t always effective.
+This is especially true when it comes to granular weed control products.
 Since the leaves of clover plants are very small it is difficult to get an adequate amount of material on them.
 Using a professional lawn care service to treat clover throughout the year, and each subsequent year, will be very effective in managing this perennial weed.
 Just be sure to also address the issues listed above or you may see clover re-growing in your lawn.